chloealbright/DevHiveMind/Databases/Types of Tables in logical database models.md

 7. **Partitioned Tables**: Large tables can be divided into partitions to improve query performance and manage data more efficiently.
 Each partition can be stored separately and has its own set of data.

-8. **Materialized Views**: Materialized views are precomputed result sets of queries, stored as tables.
+8. **Materialized Views**: Materialized views are pre-computed result sets of queries, stored as tables.
 They are used to improve query performance by caching the results of complex queries.

 9. **Virtual Tables (Views)**: These are not physical tables but virtual representations of data from one or more underlying tables.
 Views are used to simplify complex queries and control access to data.